SaugatGhimire321/drf-elasticsearch/readme.md

 ```

 Inside generate_q_expression, we see a elasticsearch query, which checks if username, or first_name or last_name ***exactly*** matches the query we sent, it returns True only if at least one condition (match in username, first_name, or last_name) is met.

+Note that the actual query looks very different if we try to execute the query directly in the Kibana console.
+The query inside Q is made pythonic which at last gets mapped to the low level query.

 But where do we use this function?
 See the PaginatedElasticSearchAPIView that we inhertied in SearchUsers class?